h-ohsaki/sendscreen/README.md

 # REQUIREMENTS

 **sendscreen** runs on X Window System.
-It uses Xlib and pygame modules as
-    well as several Python standard modules.  **sendsceeen** asumes a TrueType font is available at `/usr/share/fonts/truetype/freefont/FreeSans.ttf',
-    which is included in fonts-freefont-ttf package in Debian GNU/Linux although **sendscreen** works with any TrueType font.
+It uses Xlib, pygame, and rgbconv modules as well as several Python standard modules.  **sendsceeen** asumes a TrueType font is available at `/usr/share/fonts/truetype/freefont/FreeSans.ttf', which is included in *fonts-freefont-ttf* package in Debian GNU/Linux although **sendscreen** works with any TrueType font.

 # INSTALLATION